Welcome Hayden Tract Property Owners!

 Enhancements and improvements could include:

 One potential option to achieve these enhancements includes the formation of a Property-based Business Improvement District (PBID).
-PBIDs are used to fund capital, maintenance and operational expenditures in an area and are overseen by those who contribute to them.
+PBIDs are used to fund capital, maintenance, and operational expenditures in an area and are overseen by those who contribute to them.
 The City has engaged CivicMic to connect with property owners to understand improvement priorities as well as guide the potential development of a PBID in the Hayden Tract.
 The City is focused on the commercial area south of National Blvd. and East of Hayden Place and bounded by Ballona Creek.
 Please see a general map below.
-A brief survey has been developed to guide the exploration of a potential PBID.
+A brief survey, also below, has been developed to guide the exploration of a potential PBID.

 Hayden Tract Boundary Map